-Many cities have used major multipurpose facility developments as a springboard to spark rejuvenated downtowns and new entertainment districts, resulting in significant economic, social and cultural benefits.
+Many cities have used major multi-purpose facility developments as a springboard to spark rejuvenated downtowns and new entertainment districts, resulting in significant economic, social and cultural benefits.
 Facilities in many Canadian and U.S. cities provide examples of the ability of these types of developments to spur economic development and community renewal in urban centres.

-Several factors have converged to make this an opportune time to consider the benefits of constructing a new sports/entertainment facility in Edmonton:
+Several factors have converged to make this an opportune time to consider the benefits of constructing a new sports/entertainment complex in downtown Edmonton:

-- Northlands, owners of Rexall Place, looked at the future life and capacity of Rexall Place and commissioned a study by HOK Sports, a leading international sports architecture firm, in February 2007.
-The study estimated the cost of modernizing Rexall Place at about \$250 million. - Built in 1974, and home to the Edmonton Oilers as well as the venue for many high-profile sports/ entertainment events, Rexall Place is now one of the smallest and oldest sports venues in the National Hockey League (NHL). - The Oilers' 10-year lease at Rexall will expire in 2014. - The timeframe required to construct a new facility spans several years.
+- Northlands Park, owners of Rexall Place, looked at its future life and capacity of the arena and commissioned a study by HOK Sports, a leading international sports architecture firm in February 2007.
+The study estimated the cost of modernizing Rexall Place at about \$250 million. - Built in 1974, and home to the Edmonton Oilers as well as the venue for many high-profile sports/entertainment events, Rexall Place is now one of the smallest and oldest sports venues in the National Hockey League?
+(NHL) - The Oilers' 10-year lease at Rexall will expire in 2014. - The timeframe required to construct a new facility spans several years.

-Edmonton has an opportunity to integrate a new sports/entertainment facility into renewal plans for its downtown.
+Edmonton has an opportunity to integrate a new sports/entertainment complex into renewal plans for its downtown.

-On April 24, 2007, Mayor Stephen Mandel announced the formation of a Leadership Committee to study the potential of constructing a new sports/entertainment facility in the city of Edmonton.
+On April 24, 2007, Mayor Stephen Mandel announced the formation of a Leadership Committee to study the potential of constructing a new sports/entertainment complex in the city of Edmonton.
 Led by community and business leader Lyle Best, the committee conducted a wide-ranging, in-depth investigation, consulting with sports, business and community representatives in Edmonton and throughout North America (see Committee Membership - Appendix C).

 Leadership Committee membership included community and business representatives, as well as representatives of the Edmonton Oilers, Northlands and the City of Edmonton.
-The nine-member Leadership Committee was supported by working groups: the Finance Subcommittee, which developed financial models for new facility development, and the Community and Design Subcommittee, which examined design criteria and options for how a new facility might be integrated at a community level to revitalize a broader urban district.
+The nine-member Leadership Committee was supported by working groups: the Finance Committee which developed financial models for new facility development, and the Community and Design Committee, which examined design criteria and options various models of how a new facility might be integrated at a community level to revitalize a broader urban district The Leadership Committee also reviewed huilding design, site considerations and other issues.